 Anyone suffering from the results of a car accident in or around Columbia or Lexington, South Carolina should not have to worry about working, income, or paying for the losses that were someone else’s fault.

 Let the South Carolina car accident lawyers at The Jeffcoat Firm can take care of the legal aspects of your injury claim so you can focus on getting healthy again.
-Contact us today by phone, fill out a contact form on our site, or chat with us live to set up an appointment with a member of our team today.
+Contact us today by phone, fill out a contact form, or chat with us live to set up an appointment with a member of our team today.